justinleetyler/justinleetyler.github.io/log.md

 Reading Log
 ====

 2022-05.
+B.  09 Earthweeds / Rod Little.
+813. An alien invasion novel.
+Sayans (inhabitants of Neptune's moon) begin a war to annex Earth.

+2022-05.
 C.  08 The life and tryals of the gentleman pirate, Major Sted Bonnet / Jeremy R. Moss.
 920. A biography.

 2022-04.
 D.  07 Ringworld / Larry Niven.
 813. A group of adventurers find that civilization has collapsed on Ringworld.